TypeStrong/typedoc-site/_guides/installation.md

 ### Global CLI installation

-Like the TypeScript compiler or any other NPM module that has an executable, TypeDoc's executable can be called from anywhere, if you install TypeDoc as a global module, but this is not the preferred approach because each project may have differeing version requirements; you may eventually run into the problem of one project breaking when you update global TypeDoc for a new project, because the old project worked with a specific version of TypeDoc.
+Like the TypeScript compiler or any other NPM module that has an executable, TypeDoc's executable can be called from anywhere if you install TypeDoc as a global module.
+Note that this is not the preferred approach in the event that different projects need different versions of TypeDoc.
+If you follow the global approach, you may eventually run into the problem of one project breaking when you update the global TypeDoc while making a new project, because the old project may only work with a previous version of TypeDoc.

 If you still want to follow the global approach, run: